La-renc/DayTradingAI/README.md

 1. Is the last candlestick and volume rising/falling?
 2. Is the last 'close' price rising/falling?
 3. Is the last 'high' price rising/falling?
+4. is the previous 'low' price the lowest price of the day after market opens?
-4. Which price range are the technical indicators (Moving averages, yesterday high/low price, etc) in?
+5. Which price range are the technical indicators (Moving averages, pre-market high/low price) in?
 Price ranges can be: Above VWAP, between VWAP and current price, between current price and previous 'low' price, and below previous 'low' price.

 By counting the number occurences for each of the observations in every wins and loses, we can come up with the likelihood ratios and use it to calculate the probability of winning when a combination of a particular observation occurs, using Naive-Bayes algorithm.